-Danish minimum wages cause an increase in average wages of 40 percent when workers reach
+Danish minimum wages cause an increase in average wages of 40 percent when workers reach age 18.
+This increase in wages causes a 33 percent decrease in employment when workers

-25This conclusion is confirmed by Appendix Figure A.10, which shows the results from an analysis where we match the group becoming unemployed at 18.1 to the employment group using propensity score matching based on employment trajectories from age 16 to 17.
-The employment rates after job loss (from t = 1 to 12) mirror Figure 6a, suggesting that the result is not driven by selection.
+$^{^{25}}$ This conclusion is confirmed by Appendix Figure A.10, which shows the results from an analysis where we match the group becoming unemployed at an age of 18 years and 1 month to the employment group using propensity score matching based on employment trajectories from age 16 to 17.
+The employment rates after job loss (from t=1 to 12) mirror Figure 6a, suggesting that the result is not driven by selection.

 26One potential consequence of losing one's job at age 18 could be entering into an apprenticeship, as these are exempt from the minimum wage hike at age 18.
 In Appendix Figure A.6, we show that this is not the case; we see no sharp increase in the probability of being employed as apprentice at age 18.
 The income loss is to some extent compensated by student benefits as the share of recipients two years after job loss is 3 percentage points higher than for the group not losing the job at age 18.
 These individuals are enrolled in some form of education, which may create long run benefits.
-Finally, job loosers may also work in the informal labor market and thereby compensate for their income loss.
+Finally, job lossers may also work in the informal labor market and thereby compensate for their income loss.
 A more fundamental caveat is that the job loss sample, compared to the sample of those continuing being employed, includes individuals who lost their jobs for other reasons than the hike in the minimum wage, e.g. serious injuries.
 These types of job losses may generate persistent effects not due to the minimum wage and thereby bias the result.
 However, such job losses are presumably of minor importance compared to the estimated 1/3 reduction in employment caused by the minimum wage hike.